| Visited in 1971, 1972, 1984, 1986,1987, 1990, 1995, 1997, 1999, 2002, 2006 and 2008 |

 the Piraeus: one busy boat line with large and fast ships goes from Athens

 to Santoríni in 8 hours.
-These boats pass Páros and Náxos.
-Another
+These boats pass Páros and Náxos - departure

 not really an abundance of hiking trails on Santoríni, there are a couple